greg-raven/grus/_posts/2010-11-12-lewis-oppose-dream-act-2.md

 Any attempt by outgoing Speaker Pelosi to force this amnesty on the American people during a lame duck session of Congress would be akin to placing a dagger in the back of every one of the 22 million Americans who cannot find a job as it would make it that much more difficult for these Americans to find a job.

-Please do the right thing and oppose Speaker Pelosi’s attempts to force the DREAM Act amnesty through Congress.
+Please do the right thing and oppose Speaker Pelosi's attempts to force the DREAM Act amnesty through Congress.
 She is acting as if the November 2nd elections never happened and her anti-American worker, anti-American student actions must be stopped.

 Phone me if you would like to talk about this,

 [Greg Raven](https://www.gregraven.org/)

 P.S.
 No amnesty!
 No special favors for illegal aliens!
 Secure our borders and evict the illegals who are already in the country!
-Don’t make me regret voting for you.
+Don't make me regret voting for you.